-The Authority is dedicated to addressing Solano County's most urgent transportation needs by providing funding for highway and safety improvements, providing mobility options for older adults and people with disabilities, expanding travel options for commuters, and supporting local projects such as road safety and maintenance, transit facilities and Safe Routes to School.
+The Authority is dedicated to addressing Solano County's most urgent transportation needs by providing funding for highway and safety improvements, providing mobility options for older adults and people with disabilities, expanding travel options for commuters, and supporting local projects such as micro-transit, road safety and maintenance, transit facilities, Safe Routes to School, and the Bay Trail/Vine Trail-a safe and accessible bike and pedestrian trail.

-The Authority continued to focus on project delivery in 2022 and continued to partner with Caltrans District 4 to deliver future improvements to the Interstate 80 corridor.
-Several projects have already been completed, including the I-80 High Occupancy Vehicle (HOV) Lanes, the North Connector East Project, the I-80 Eastbound Cordelia Truck Scales Relocation, and the I-80/I-680/State Route (SR)12 Interchange Construction Package 1 Project.
-The I-80/I-680/SR 12 Interchange Project Package 2 is in construction and scheduled for completion in fall 2022.
+The Authority continued to focus on project delivery in 2023 and continued to partner with Caltrans District 4 to deliver future improvements to the Interstate 80 corridor.
+Several projects have already been completed, including the I-80 High Occupancy Vehicle (HOV) Lanes, the North Connector East Project, the I-80 Eastbound Cordelia Truck Scales Relocation, and the I-80/I-680/State Route (SR)12 Interchange Construction Packages 1 & 2 Project construction completed in June 2023.
 STA is administering the design of the I-80 Westbound Cordelia Truck Scales Relocation Project, in partnership with Caltrans and the California Highway Patrol (CHP).
-This project is funded with the Senate Bill (SB) 1 Trade Corridor Enhancement Program (TCEP) and the State Transportation Improvement Program (STAF) funds.
+This project is funded with the Senate Bill (SB) 1 Trade Corridor Enhancement Program (TCEP) and the Regional Measure 3 funds.
 The I-80 Managed Lanes from Red Top Rd to I-505 Environmental clearance and the Design was completed and the Project is now in Construction Phase after successfully receiving \$124M in SB1 funding.
 The State Route (SR) 37 Traffic Congestion Relief Project (Project) proposes improvements to SR 37 from west of the SR 121 intersection to Mare Island where the existing highway narrows to one lane in each direction.
 The Project is focused on traffic congestion relief by improving traffic flow during peak travel times and increasing vehicle occupancy within the travel corridor.
 Long term, the partnership is focused on addressing sea level rise in the corridor.

-The Authority has coordinated with the seven cities: Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville, Vallejo, and the County of Solano on the Regional Housing Needs Allocation (RHNA) cycle process for Solano County as required by the State Housing and Community Development (HCD) every eight years to accommodate housing growth based on growth forecasts provided by the State and the Association of Bay Area Governments (ABAG) for the Bay Area to assist and monitor housing legislation and policy and production resources for STA's member agencies.
-Further, STA is implementing capital improvements that modernize

-California's intercity rail, buses to intercity rail services, ferry, and rail transit systems objectives, such as to reduced emissions of greenhouse gases, expand, and improve transit service to increase ridership, integrate the rail service of the state's various rail operations, including integration with High-Speed Rail, and to improve transit safety.
+The Authority has coordinated with the seven cities: Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville, Vallejo, and the County of Solano on the Regional Housing Needs Allocation (RHNA) cycle process for Solano County as required by the State Housing and Community Development (HCD) every eight years to accommodate housing growth based on growth forecasts provided by the State and the Association of Bay Area Governments (ABAG) for the Bay Area.
+Further, STA is implementing capital improvements that modernize California's intercity rail, buses to intercity rail services, ferry, and rail transit systems objectives, such as to reduced emissions of greenhouse gases, expand, and improve transit service to increase ridership, integrate the rail service of the state's various rail operations, including integration with High-Speed Rail, and to improve transit safety.
 With the 2018 adopted Innovative Clean Transit Regulation, STA has initiated planning, design, and installation of equipment with funding from the Transit and Intercity Rail Capital Program (TIRCP) grant for inductive chargers in regionally significant facilities in Solano County.